Akameki/polygon-characters/README.md

      $ yarn

      $ npm run dev
+     > if you run on Windows and see a pop-up, just hit OK

 # Asset Configuration - characters (Firebase collection)
 Each document represents a MonkeyKing character you see in the Carousel: